aks2258/Playbase/README.md

 ![Demo Gif](https://github.com/allene-norton/playbase/blob/master/playbasedemogif.gif?raw=true)

-### Motivation
+### Inspiration

-We wanted to build an app that created an 'analog' feel for listening to your favorite albums on Spotify.
-Flipping through records is a very satisfying, and we aimed to recreate the experience with this application
+We wanted to create an alternative music playing app that mimicked the "analog," record playing feel for listening to your favorite albums on Spotify.
+Flipping through records is a very satisfying, and listening to albums all the way through without skipping tracks was something we aimed to recreate the experience with this application.

 ### Built With